nimiq-network/developer-reference/chapters/messages.md

 | net address  | uint16	 | 2     | see previous
 | id        | uint64		 | 8     |

-## Request and receive inventory
+## Request and Receive Inventory

 A typical situation:
-1. Node A enters the network and needs to synchronize >
+1. Node A enters the network and needs to synchronize
-1. B sends out a get blocks message
+1. B sends out a `get blocks` message
-1. B receives and sends an InvMsg with hashes of blocks that B considers useful for A
+1. B receives and sends an `relay inventory` with hashes of blocks that B considers useful for A
 1. B compares the list with the blocks it has already
-1. B uses GET DATA to request the data for the block it doesn't have yet.
+1. B uses `get data` to request the data for the blocks it doesn't have yet.

+Similarily
+1. Node A wants to update it's mempool and
+1. A sends out a `mempool` message
+1. Node B receives and sends an `relay inventory` message with blocks and transaction they have in their mempool
+1. ... same like previous

-### Request blocks
+### Get Blocks

 | Element   | Data type      | Bytes | Description            |
 |-----------|----------------|-------|------------------------|